johnfanv2/LenovoLegionLinux/README.md

 - additionally the driver in LenovoLegionLinux makes this information available to the kernel and other services like the Power Profiles daemon; these can, if configured, change the performance of the CPU or GPU

 In Windows it is similar: Changing the power mode is reported to the system or tools like Vantage which change the power plan.

+### Should I use balanced mode or performance for gaming?
+The difference in usable performance (FPS) is minimal.
+Use performance mode to get the utmost highest performance, otherwise use balanced mode.

+### One fan runs at full speed all the time.
+What should I do?
+First check that the fan curve is set properly and this is not a misconfiguration.
+Then check if the temperatures used for fan control (see "new temperatures" above) have low values on idle.
+If just one fan is on full speed but the other one is controlled according to fan curve, then you should reset the BIOS and EC controller.

+## :question: Open Questions
+- What exactly is the third temperature?
+Currently, it is currently called IC Temperature.
+- Can I use quiet mode for gaming?